MEET OUR MUSICIANS

 We love to celebrate the fact that each and every one of our young musicians has an inspiring story to tell about their life and personal connection to music.

-And with the National Orchestra for All (NOFA) welcoming 100 keen members every year – there’s so much to share!
+With National Orchestra for All (NOFA) welcoming 100 members and the Modulo Programme working with around 500 young people every year, there’s so much to share!
 Here are just a few of our musical friends…

 HASEEB: “It feels like a family of people from all over the UK and not everyone is the same – there’s loads of differences between each member and it’s the fact that we can be part of something bigger together.”